 X-Carve belt kits.
 Discontinued.
 You might find used ones, but Inventables has moved on.
 No manufacturer support for belt-driven models going forward.

 The most consistent advice on r/hobbycnc for budget-conscious beginners: “Save up for at least a $1,000 machine.
 Better to wait and buy right than buy cheap twice.”
-The $300–$500 tier is essentially dead for routers — you can buy an engraver or save up for a real CNC.
+The $300–$500 tier is essentially dead for routers.
+You can buy an engraver or save up for a real CNC.

 The Comparison